.22 Winchester Rimfire

-The .22 Winchester Rimfire (commonly called the .22 WRF) is an American rimfire rifle cartridge.
+The .22 Winchester Rimfire (commonly called the .22 WRF or .22 Remington Special) is an American rimfire rifle cartridge.

 History

 Introduced in the Winchester M1890 slide rifle, it had a flat-nose slug, and is identical to the .22 Remington Special (which differed only in having a roundnosed slug).
-It uses a flat-based, inside-lubricated bullet, which differs from the outside-lube heeled bullet of the .22 Short, Long, Long Rifle, and Extra Long rounds.
+It uses a flat-based, inside-lubricated bullet, which differs from the outside-lube heeled bullet of the .22 BB, .22 CB, .22 Short, .22 Long, .22 Long Rifle, and .22 Extra Long cartridges.